What is a digital creator?

 Creativity

 As a digital creator, you need to be creative in everything you do – the clue is in the title!
-Creativity includes coming up with new ideas for content, speaking well on camera if you are making video, creating eye-catching visuals – and this includes thumbnails for videos as well as attractive images on Instagram.
+Creativity includes coming up with new ideas for content, speaking well on camera if you are making video, creating entertaining content that captures your audience’s attention, and creating eye-catching visuals – and this includes thumbnails for videos as well as attractive images on Instagram.

 Communication

-Clear communication is key when building a brand and therefore when progressing through your career as a digital creator.
-You'll need to be able to clearly communicate your ideas and brand message to your audience so you need strong interpersonal skills and clarity of thinking and speaking.
+Clear communication is key when building a brand.
+You'll need to clearly communicate your ideas and brand message in order to captivate your target audience.

-More business-minded communication is also crucial for professional digital creators; you’ll potentially be having meetings with brand reps and companies looking to work with you or sponsor your content, as well as with other creators you want to collaborate with.
-Getting your point across concisely and fairly is essential.
+Plus, you'll potentially have meetings with brand reps and companies looking to work with you or sponsor your content, so getting your point across concisely and clearly is essential.

 Business sense